aclark4life/parse2plone/README.txt

 Install
 -------

-You can install ``Parse to Plone`` by editing your buildout.cfg file as follows.
+You can install ``Parse to Plone`` by editing your buildout.cfg file like
+this:

 - Add an ``import`` section::